-- Byzantium Medieval Greek.
+Medieval Greek.
 Students must pass an advanced examination, administered by the faculty in the field.
 Students must complete a reading list in medieval Greek historical sources.
-The examination is three hours in length and use of a dictionary is permitted. - Latin.
+The examination is three hours in length and use of a dictionary is permitted.

+- Latin.
 Students must pass an advanced examination, administered by the faculty in the field.
 Students must complete a reading list in Latin historical sources.
 The examination is three hours in length and use of a dictionary is permitted. - German.
 Students must pass a two-hour translation examination, administered by the faculty in the field.
 The examination is one or two passages (for a total of approximately 400 words) from a modern scholarly work on Byzantium, without the aid of a dictionary. - French or Italian.
 Students must pass a two-hour translation examination, administered by the faculty in the field.
-The examination is one or two passages (for a total of approximately 400 words) from a modern scholarly work on Byzantium, without the aid of a dictionary. - Note: by special arrangement and with the written approval of the student's faculty advisor, students may substitute German, French, or Italian with Russian or Arabic.
-By special arrangement and with the written approval of the faculty advisor, students may meet the modern language requirements under provisions 3, 4, or 6 of the standard options. - Early Modern French Fulfilled through one of the standard options
+The examination is one or two passages (for a total of approximately 400 words) from a modern scholarly work on Byzantium, without the aid of a dictionary. - Note: by special arrangement and with the written approval of the faculty in the field, students may substitute German, French, or Italian with Russian or Arabic.
+By special arrangement and with the written approval of the faculty in the field, students may meet the modern language requirements under provisions 3, 4, or 6 of the standard options.

-Europe
+Early Modern Europe

-- German Fulfilled through one of the standard options - Note: by special arrangement and with the written approval of the faculty advisor, students may substitute a second appropriate modern European language for either French or German.
+- Early Modern French, fulfilled through one of the standard options - German, fulfilled through one of the standard options - Note: by special arrangement and with the written approval of the faculty in the field, students may substitute a second appropriate modern European language for either French or German.